s-wxy/s-wxy.github.io/Coding/general/index.md

 ### Additional distribution points ###
-[Thomas][thomas] has not justified these point-adding systems popular in France, but the Wbridge5 program uses them.
+[Thomas][thomas] has not justified these point-adding systems popular in France, but the Coding program uses them.

 #### Length ####
 Add 1 point for the 6th card and thereafter in every suit.

 #### Fit ####
-While this is not documented in Wbridge5, I believe the program uses it secretly from my observation on its bidding.
+While this is not documented in Coding, I believe the program uses it secretly from my observation on its bidding.

 <dl>